bitmark-inc/feralfile-device/README.md

 3. **Trigger the Build**:
    - Press the build button to start the process.
 4. **Locate the Generated Image**:
-   - Visit the delivery page at [https://feralfile-device-distribution.bitmark-development.workers.dev/](https://feralfile-device-distribution.bitmark-development.workers.dev/) and log in using:
+   - Visit the delivery page at [https://feralfile-device-distribution.bitmark-development.workers.dev/](https://feralfile-device-distribution.bitmark-development.workers.dev/) and log in
-     - Username: `feralfile`
-     - Password: `Feralfile@)@%`

 ---

 ## Installation

 1. **Download and Flash the Image**:
-   - Visit the delivery page at [https://feralfile-device-distribution.bitmark-development.workers.dev/](https://feralfile-device-distribution.bitmark-development.workers.dev/) and log in using:
+   - Visit the delivery page at [https://feralfile-device-distribution.bitmark-development.workers.dev/](https://feralfile-device-distribution.bitmark-development.workers.dev/) and log in
-     - Username: `feralfile`
-     - Password: `Feralfile@)@%`
    - Download the image file.
    - Use Balena Etcher or Raspberry Pi Imager to flash the image onto an SD card.
    - Insert the flashed SD card into the Raspberry Pi.